bangingheads/BDragon/README.md

 As BDragon uses [CDTB](https://github.com/CommunityDragon/CDTB), these include CDTB's requirements.

+## Configuration

+Configuration can be set in the `config.yml` file located in the main directory.
+You will need to rename `config_example.yml` to `config.yml`.
+This will allow updates without having to worry about having your config file replaced in the future.

+You can use these settings to tune what you wish to do with BDragon, whether it is just downloading files, or hosting it as a cdn.

 ## Command Line Running

 You can use the command line to explain parameters `python3 bdragon -h`